 For me, that moment arrived in late 2012 when mi Abuelito José fell sick and I began to wonder how my life would be without him.

-After years of witnessing my grandfather checking in and out of hospitals, I knew this time felt different.
-This time, I knew my grandfather was going to pass away.
-I guess my mother knew it too because she was very particular in the way that she took care of him.
-My mom has been a caregiver both formally and informally throughout her entire life.
-Becoming a mother at 16, a care provider at 34, and a grandmother by 36 makes her kind of a pro at loving you.
+After years of witnessing my grandfather check in and out of hospitals, this time felt different.
+This time, I knew my grandfather was going to pass.
+I guess my mom knew it too because she was very deliberate in the way that she took care of him.
+My mom has been a care-provider both personally and professionally throughout her entire life.
+Becoming a mother at 16, a care provider by 34, and a grandmother at 36 makes her kind of a pro at loving you.

 My mother was not only taking more time to help cleanse my grandfather's failing body, but his soul too.
 While sitting alongside his hospital bed, she would use a rosario to pray with and for him almost every night.
 Seeing her pray comes as no surprise since I've gotten used to hearing her whisper in bed every night—but on this occasion, her behavior changed in a way that I've never seen before.
 Instead of praying for his health to improve, she began praying for his sins to be forgiven by God.
 Like you and I, my grandfather had his faults and my mom was determined to help him make things right with God before his imminent passing.